adilbingulzar/tiqs-oldskoolbelgium-events/readme.txt

 License: GPLv2 or later
 This Plugin is for Oldskoolbelgium Events.

-Here is a short description of the plugin: This plugin is for managing and displaying upcoming events organized by Oldskoolbelgium.
+This plugin is for managing and displaying upcoming events organized by Oldskoolbelgium.

 == Description ==